 Instead, making a few shifts and changes to how you approach the holiday season can help you enjoy the holidays a lot more.

-Sometimes it’s simply a matter of assessing what is adding the most stress to the holidays.
+Sometimes it’s simply a matter of assessing what is adding the most stress to the holidays for you.
 Then finding ways to reduce or eliminate some of that stress and cultivating a simpler Christmas instead.

 Not sure where to start?
 Here are 9 ways to simplify, slow down and create a simpler Christmas!